 LOL!
 Who doesn’t love Grumpy Cat?
 5 days until Christmas, and the seasonal stress is on the rise.
 The holidays can be especially stressful for people with chronic diseases, like me.
-I have CKD, and while I do not have high blood pressure, stress of course can make my blood pressure rise.
-That can effect my kidney function, and I don’t want that.
+I have CKD, and while I do not have high blood pressure, the stress of course can make my blood pressure rise.
+That can affect my kidney function, and I don’t want that.
 Not all stress is bad for you.
-It motivates me, and inspires me.
+It motivates me and inspires me.
 My kids scoff at me when I say that, but it is true.
 I love a good challenge.
-But stress that is just time consuming, painful, or limits you, is bad stress.
-So what are my top 5 tips for staying stress free during the holidays?
+But stress that is just time-consuming, painful, or limits you, is bad stress.
+So what are my top 5 tips for staying stress-free during the holidays?
 Keep reading.

 - Know Your Limits.
 What do I mean by that?
 I mean know your strengths, weaknesses, what will annoy you, or stress you out.
 For example I don’t do lots of people, or really loud noises.
 Unless it is something very important to someone I care about, then I will make every effort to talk myself into it.
 I sit on the outskirts of a crowd, never in the middle, and if it is going to be really loud I wear ear plugs.
 We went to an Ed Sheeran concert recently, and even though we were outdoors it was still so loud.
 If you know something is going to push your stress limits, like a Christmas party, for whatever the reason, just politely say you can not attend.
 Shop on non busy hours, or shop online, if crowds or standing in line drives you nuts.
 Traffic, family, friends so many things can be stressful, but it can be managed if you set some limits for yourself.
 Don’t take on more than you can handle.